AluBhorta/UCSPy-Engine/docs/configuration.md

 # Configuration

-The services of UCSPyEngine require valid a json configuration file (named `ucsp.config.json` by default) to be present at the root of the project.
+The main services of UCSPyEngine require valid a json configuration file (named `ucsp.config.json` by default) to be present at the root of the project.

 you can use the `--config_file` argument to set an alternative config file.